Ladvien/ladvien.github.io/_posts/2017-08-08-hmis-r-sql-work-challenge-four.md

 myNewFunction(clientDf)
 {% endhighlight %}

 And the coolest thing about functions is being able to `return` data.
+Functions return whatever data is on the last line of the function.
 This can be a tricky concept, but at its root it is simple.

-If you want to pass the function something to use:
+Here, the `clientDf` will be returned.
 {% highlight r %}
 myNewFunction <- function(clientDf){
   clientDf$VeteranStatus[clientDf$VeteranStatus == "1"]